-This article was produced within the scope of the project "Utilizing Digital Technology for Social Cohesion, Positive Messaging and Peace by Boosting Collaboration, Exchange and Solidarity" (EuropeAid/170389/DD/ACT/Multi), implemented by the Hrant Dink Foundation in partnership with Sabancı University and Boğaziçi University, and supported by the European Union and the Friedrich Naumann Foundation.
+\paragraph{\normalfont{\textbf{Acknowledgments}}} This article was produced within the scope of the project “Utilizing Digital Technology for Social Cohesion, Positive Messaging and Peace by Boosting Collaboration, Exchange and Solidarity'' (EuropeAid/170389/DD/ACT/Multi), implemented by the Hrant Dink Foundation in partnership with Sabancı University and Boğaziçi University, and supported by the European Union and the Friedrich Naumann Foundation.
 The implementing parties are solely responsible for the content of this publication, and the views expressed herein do not necessarily reflect those of the supporters.

 \paragraph{\normalfont{\textbf{Author Contributions}}} All authors contributed to the conception and design of the study.
 Somaiyeh Dehghan and Mehmet Umut Sen jointly developed the methodology, implemented the classification and regression models, and conducted the related experiments.
 Somaiyeh Dehghan wrote the main parts of the manuscript, while Mehmet Umut Sen authored the sections on regression.
-Berrin Yanikoglu originated the research idea and led the project, in addition to revising the manuscript and editing specific sections.
+Berrin Yanikoglu originated the research idea, led the project, and revised the manuscript.
 All authors read and approved the final manuscript.